-In the endourological field, PCNL using radiologic guidance was initially described by Fernstrom and Johansson75), who performed this procedure in three patients in 1976.
+In the endourological field, PCNL using radiologic guidance was initially described by Fernström and Johansson [77], who performed this procedure in three patients in 1976.
 In PCNL, the mean radiation exposure dose for the surgeon is 12.7 mSV per procedure.
-This value is higher than the dose of 11.6 mtSV per exposure in flexible ureteroscopy because of the longer fluoroscopic time and close distance between the radiation source and the surgeon76).
-The mean fluoroscopy screening time during PCNL reportedly ranges from 4.5 to 6.04 min (range, 1-12.16 min)77).
-Furthermore, one study showed that the mean radiation exposure to the surgeon's finger and ocular region was 0.28 and 0.125 mSV, respectively, because of the non-uniform radiation exposure caused by scattered radiation78.
+This value is higher than the dose of 11.6 mSV per exposure in flexible ureteroscopy because of the longer fluoroscopic time and close distance between the radiation source and the surgeon [78].
+The mean fluoroscopy screening time during PCNL reportedly ranges from 4.5 to 6.04 minutes (range, 1-12.16 min) [79].
+Furthermore, one study showed that the mean radiation exposure to the surgeon's finger and ocular region was 0.28 and 0.125 mSV, respectively, because of the non-uniform radiation exposure caused by scattered radiation [80].
 Therefore, the operator's hands and eyes should also be protected from scattered radiation exposure using gloves and glasses with lead-threading.
 Most endourologists generally perform needle puncture for renal access under fluoroscopy.
-Therefore, an ultrasound-guided approach is beneficial because it offers better protection to surgeons from radiation exposure during PCNL than does the fluoroscopic approach.
+Therefore, an ultrasoundguided approach is beneficial because it offers better protection to surgeons from radiation exposure during PCNL than does the fluoroscopic approach.
 The surgeon's radiation dose is lower in ureteroscopy than in PCNL in almost all cases because ureteroscopy is characterized by a shorter fluoroscopic time and longer distance between the radiation source and surgeon.
 Pulsed fluoroscopy was introduced to reduce the radiation dose by limiting the X-ray exposure time and number of exposures per second.
-The duration of exposure during ureteroscopy has been decreased from the original 4.7 min to 0.62 min, and the mean fluoroscopy screening time during ureteroscopy is reportedly 44.1 s (range, 36.5-51.6 s)79).
-Kokorowski et al.80) described the efficacy of a preoperative checklist related to radiation protection.
+The duration of exposure during ureteroscopy has been decreased from the original 4.7 minutes to 0.62 minutes, and the mean fluoroscopy screening time during ureteroscopy is reportedly 44.1 seconds (range, 36.5-51.6 s) [81].
+Kokorowski et al. [82] described the efficacy of a preoperative checklist related to radiation protection.
 The checklist was useful for decreasing radiation exposure during procedures.
-Furthermore, Inoue et al.81) reported that using protective lead curtains on both sides of the patient table, the operating table end, and the image intensifier was useful for reducing the surgeon's radiation exposure during ureteroscopy.
+Furthermore, Inoue et al. [83] reported that using protective lead curtains on both sides of the patient table, the operating table end, and the image intensifier was useful for reducing the surgeon's radiation exposure during ureteroscopy.
 The presence of protective lead curtains caused a 75% to 80% reduction of the scattered radiation dose compared with the absence of lead curtains.
 Novel shielding curtains containing bismuth and antimony, which are also suitable for radiation protection because of their high density and potential weight savings compared with lead, have also been designed.
 In modern radiation protection practice, active personal dosimeters are essential to satisfy the ALARA principle.
 Most urologists have an insufficient perception of their own personal radiation protection.
 A previous study showed that although 84.4% of urologists who were chronically exposed to ionizing radiation wore lead aprons, only 53.9% wore a thyroid shield and only 27.9% wore eyeglasses with lead linings.
-Moreover, only 23.6% of urologists wore a personal dosimeter82).
+Moreover, only 23.6% of urologists wore a personal dosimeter [84].
 Awareness of occupational radiation exposure among physicians in the urological field remains low.
-Although the risks of harmful effects of occupational radiation exposure 3/2 may be relatively low, they should not be ignored (Table 5).
+Although the risks of harmful effects of occupational radiation exposure may be relatively low, they should not be ignored.
+On our best knowledge, there describe the various preventive methods from radiation exposure during operation (Table 5).